DeaconDesperado/qluels-nvim/README.md

   end
 end)

--- Execute a query
+-- Execute a query from current buffer
-qluels.lsp.execute_query(
-  "SELECT * WHERE { ?s ?p ?o } LIMIT 10",
-  "mybackend",
-  function(result, err)
+-- The query is read from the buffer by the server qluels.lsp.execute_query( function(result, err)
     if result then
       print(vim.inspect(result))
     end
   end
+  -- Optional: bufnr, max_result_size, result_offset
 )

 -- Execute buffer query